 \section{Methodology}

 We consider a sample of $n$ subjects, a binary treatment, denoted by $Z_{i}=1$ if the subject $i$ is assigned to treatment and $ Z_{i}=0 $ otherwise, a $p$-dimensional vector of covariates, denoted by $ X_{i}$, and binary-valued outcomes, denoted by $Y_{i}$.
-Let $\left( Y_{i},Z_{i},X_{i}^{\top }\right) ,i=1,...,n$, be independent and identically distributed (i.i.d.) samples from $\left( Y,Z,X^{\top }\right) $.
-Our goal is to select the optimal treatment by using the observed data.
-Following the Neyman-Rubin counterfactual framework of causality, we let $Y(1)$ and $Y(0)$ denote the potential outcomes correspondingly to $Z=1$ and $Z=0$, respectively.
-Since each unit receives only one treatment, i.e., either $ Y(0) $ or $Y(1)$ is observed, but not both.
-Under the stable unit treatment value assumption, we have that $Y\equiv ZY(1)+(1-Z)Y(0)$.
-The goal is to study the conditional expectation of $Y$ given a set of covariates $X$.
-Following \cite{CSTE}, we suggest a varying coefficient model for the covariate-specific treatment effect curve (termed CSTE) with high-dimensional covariates.
-It has the following form:
+Let $\left( Y_{i},Z_{i},X_{i}^{\top }\right) ,i=1,...,n$, be independent and identically distributed (i.i.d.) copies of $\left( Y,Z,X\right) $.
+The goal is to estimate the optimal treatment regime using the observed data.
+We consider the CSTE curve given in \cite{CSTE}, which has the following form:

-where $\mathrm{logit}(u)=\log (u)-\log (1-u)$.
-We make the unconfoundedness assumption $(Y(0),Y(1))\bot Z|X,$ so that there are no unmeasured confounders.
-This assumption becomes more reasonable when we use a large number of covariates as the potential confounding variables instead of one covariate as considered in \citet{CSTE}.
-Under the unconfoundeness assumption, the CSTE curve can be reexpressed as